 Whether you like fast cars or fast camels, our guide to the best festivals in the UAE has something to keep everyone entertained.

 The UAE is a land of excitement and cultural contrast.
 And if you’re moving there, what better way to immerse yourself in the local culture than by visiting a festival?
-From dune buggy racing to jazz music, and camel beauty pageants to shopping, the country has an eclectic array of events for the whole family.
+From dune buggy racing to jazz music, and camel beauty pageants to shopping, the country has an eclectic array of events for the whole family as well as date night.
 Just check out these colorful festivals in the UAE.

 Dubai Shopping Festival